noahbroyles/VAERS-Analysis/README.md

 3. `cd addData`
 4. Run `addCSVData.py`, `addCSVSymptoms.py`, and `addCSVVax.py`.

-You are now able to run queries on the VAERS data.
+You are now able to run queries on the VAERS data in your database.